Skip to main content

 #

-• Tzitzikas kai Mermigas — Reliable modern Greek
+• Tzitzikas kai Mermigas — Reliable modern Greek food, reasonable prices

-• To Kafeneio — Traditional, local feel
+• To Kafeneio — More traditional, feels local even in tourist-heavy Plaka

 The Hidden Gem: Anafiotika